H-1B Work Visa

 Cap Issues

 There is an annual cap on the number of H-1B visas issued.
 The current annual cap is 65,000.
 Additionally, there are 20,000 H-1B visas issued annually to professionals with a master’s degree or higher.
-The US Citizenship and Immigration Services (USCIS) begins accepting H-1B applications for the next fiscal year in early April (start date in early October).
 Because the number of available visas is limited, it is extremely important to get started on the process as soon as an employer decides to hire an alien worker.
+There are usually 3-4 times more H-1B applications than the number of annually available visas.
+Due to this high demand, the U.S. Citizenship and Immigration Services (USCIS) implements an annual cap on H-1B visas and conducts a registration and lottery process to manage applications.

 If the organization misses the filing period, both the employer and the employee may have to wait another year for the next cap season to file the petition.
 However, there are cap exemptions for certain types of organizations, for example nonprofit research organizations and universities.
 Cap-exempt organizations can file H-1B petitions all year round and are not bound by cap season limitations.